Juilliard School: History

-Early years: 1905-1946
+Early years: 1905–1946

 In 1905, the Institute of Musical Art (IMA), Juilliard's predecessor institution, was founded by Frank Damrosch, a German-American conductor and godson of Franz Liszt, on the premise that the United States did not have a premier music school and too many students were going to Europe to study music.
-Chartered by the Board of Regents of the University of the State of New York, the institute became the first endowed music school in the US, with significant funding provided by philanthropist and banker James Loeb.
+Chartered by the Board of Regents of the University of the State of New York, the institute became one of first endowed music schools in the US, with significant funding provided by philanthropist and banker James Loeb.

-Damrosch and Loeb’s mission was to establish a musical institution with high standards of teaching and learning that would incorporate a unified pedagogy and develop a "true musical culture among all classes".
-Accordingly, the school would rely on its endowment to ensure the quality of instruction was independent of students’ financial status.
+Damrosch and Loeb's mission was to establish a musical institution with high standards of teaching and learning that would incorporate a unified pedagogy and develop a "true musical culture among all classes".
+Accordingly, the school would rely on its endowment to ensure the quality of instruction was independent of students' financial status.

 The Institute of Musical Art opened in the former Lenox Mansion, Fifth Avenue and 12th Street, on October 11, 1905.
 When the school opened, most teachers were European; however, only Americans were allowed to study at the institute.
 Although orchestras were exclusively male, women made up most of the student population.
 The school had 467 students in the first year, but the enrollment soon doubled in size over the following years.
 Five years after its inception, the institute moved to 120 Claremont Avenue in the Morningside Heights neighborhood of Manhattan onto a property purchased from Bloomingdale Insane Asylum near the Columbia University campus.

-In 1919, a wealthy textile merchant named Augustus Juilliard died and left a vast sum of money to advance music in his will, which set up the Juilliard Musical Foundation (JMF) a year later as one of its primary beneficiaries.
+In 1919, a wealthy textile merchant named Augustus D. Juilliard died and left a vast sum of money for the advancement of music in his will, which set up the Juilliard Musical Foundation (JMF) a year later as one of its primary beneficiaries.
 Under Eugene Noble as executive secretary, the foundation purchased the Vanderbilt family guesthouse at 49 E. 52nd Street, and established a separate new music school, the Juilliard Graduate School (JGS), in 1924.

 After much discussion, the Juilliard School of Music was eventually created in 1926 through a merger of the Institute and the Graduate School.
 The JGS moved from E 52nd Street to 130 Claremont Avenue next to the IMA in 1931.
 The two schools had the same board of directors and president but maintained their distinct identities.
-Columbia University Professor John Erskine became the first president of the two institutions (1928-1937).
-Frank Damrosch continued as the Institute's dean, and the Australian pianist and composer Ernest Hutcheson was appointed dean of the Graduate School.
+Columbia University Professor John Erskine became the first president of the two institutions (1928–1937).
+Frank Damrosch continued as the institute's dean, and the Australian pianist and composer Ernest Hutcheson was appointed dean of the Graduate School.
 Hutcheson later served as president from 1937 to 1945.